-Allagash held off on going into canning and even when they did, they went at it in a step-by-step fashion.
-First starting with mobile canning for beers that were employee only, then moving on to a smaller canning line where they could take accurate dissolved oxygen (D/O) readings to ensure that the beers would taste the same in cans as in bottles.
-They then moved bigger but it wasn’t just about how many cans were going down the line.
+Allagash held off on going into canning and even when they did, went at it in a step-by-step fashion.
+They started with mobile canning for beers that were employee-only, then moved on to a smaller canning line where they could take accurate dissolved oxygen (D/O) readings to ensure that the beers would taste the same in cans as in bottles.
+They then moved bigger, but it wasn’t just about how many cans were going down the line.
 Allagash spent more on QC gear than in the canning line.
 They laid down a major chunk of money on a machine that pierces the can and takes an oxygen reading.

-Along with a canning line, another new addition to the Allagash family is CrossPath, an organic Belgian-Style Golden Ale.
+Along with a canning line, CrossPath is another new addition to the Allagash family, an organic Belgian-Style Golden Ale.
 This beer was brewed “with all-organic, Maine-grown oats, buckwheat, base malt, hops, and GrandyOats Granola.”
 The Brewery is even donating a portion of the beer sales to “help farmers transition to organic crops.”

-The Beer of the Week is part of a trend that gained steam last year.
-Lo-Cal IPA.
+My Non-IPA Beer of the Week is part of a trend that gained steam last year: Lo-Cal IPA.
 There are many on the market now and one of the more recent comes from Firestone Walker.
-Bearing the lineage of Union Jack, Double Jack as well as landing in the Hazy IPA category.
+Bearing the lineage of Union Jack, Double Jack, as well as landing in the Hazy IPA category.
 Flyjack is a mere 96 calories and only 5 carbs but with the hop mastery of Firestone Walker the only elevated line item.

 Find more of Sean Inman’s writing on his blog, Beer Search Party.